 NOVEMBER 29, 2017—The National Council for the Traditional Arts (NCTA) announced today that Julia Olin plans to step down as Executive Director during 2018.
-Olin will continue to serve as NCTA’s Artistic Director and Director of Special Projects and Initiatives, and will facilitate the transition to new leadership.
-A national search to fill the executive director position will be conducted.
+Olin will continue to be actively engaged with the organization, serving as the NCTA’s Artistic Director and Director of Special Projects & Initiatives, and facilitating the transition to new leadership.
+A national search to fill the executive director position is being conducted.

 Founded in 1933, the NCTA is the nation’s oldest non-profit organization dedicated to the presentation and documentation of folk and traditional arts in the United States.

 As Executive Director since 2004, Olin has worked tirelessly to advance the NCTA’s mission.
 She joined the organization as associate director in 1990, working in close partnership with longtime Executive Director Joseph Wilson (recipient of an NEA National Heritage Fellowship and the Library of Congress Living Legend Award.)

 Says Olin, “While we had very different styles, Joe and I were philosophically and aesthetically attuned.
 To have this unique, venerable organization entrusted to my care has been both an honor and a significant responsibility.
 It has been my goal to strengthen NCTA’s foundations, to safeguard its legacy, and to chart a path that expands the scope and impact of our work while remaining true to the NCTA’s mission and standards of excellence.”